Szybet/esp-idf-platformio/examples/bluetooth/nimble/ble_cts/cts_prph/README.md

 It advertises support for the Current Time Service(0x1805) as primary service UUID.

-It uses ESP32's Bluetooth controller and NimBLE stack based BLE host
+It uses Espressif chipset's Bluetooth controller and NimBLE stack based BLE host

 ## How to Use Example